Students with Florida Senator Marco Rubio (R-FL)

 A. That depends on what your major is.
 Inside Washington’s Summer program counts for 8 hours of Political Science, Journalism, and Communication credit at the 400-level.
 Strategic Communication majors can count the course as one of their elective major courses; students can count the course as one of their specialization courses.
 Media and Culture majors can count the course as their required Signature Experience.
 Other majors should consult their advisor as to how the course will be counted.
 See the Academics page for more information.

 Q. How are students selected for the program?

 A. Students complete an application and submit it along with a resume and DARS.
 All applicants are then interviewed by the program coordinator and the professor teaching the program in DC.
-About 16-18 (summer program) or 15 (semester program) students are selected; other students may be wait-listed and still have an opportunity to attend.
+About 15-17 students are selected; other students may be wait-listed and still have an opportunity to attend.
 Summer applicants are notified around Thanksgiving break; spring semester applicants are notified shortly after they interview for the program.
 The deadline for summer applicants is approximately November 1st; there is a rolling deadline for spring semester applicants.